nhenia/lapp/control_panel/words.md

 # the default.

 # The lone word people click to start the reading.
-Start button: BEGIN
+Start button: begin

 # The small title shown above the card.
-Title: The Lagniappe Arcana
+Title: Lagniappe

 # The button to pull a new card.
 Draw-again button: draw another